akalali/hello-world-conan/README.md

 - conaninfo.txt

 The `conanbuildinfo.cmake` is the file that is being used by the project's [CMakeLists.txt](CMakeLists.txt#L19).
 It defines a funcion [`conan_basic_setup`](CMakeLists.txt#L20) that sets all the required variables for CMake to find the installed dependencies.
 Especially the variable `CONAN_LIBS` is set, which is used in the [CMakeLists.txt](src/libs/PocoTimer/CMakeLists.txt#L28) of the PocoTimer library, to specify the Poco libraries to use when linking the PocoTimer.

 Using your favorite way to configure and generate a CMake project will set up your build files so that you can build and run the application using some Poco includes.

+### Installing dependencies
+With the [conan.cmake](cmake/conan.cmake) we can tell conan to install the required dependencies and set the correct paths for our project to use.
+If you look at the [conan.cmake](cmake/conan.cmake#L11) you'll see that `poco/1.10.1` is the package recipe that is required for this project to be built.

+The `conan.cmake` is the file that is being used by the project's [CMakeLists.txt](CMakeLists.txt#L20).
+It downloads another file - `conan.cmake` - and uses its function [`conan_cmake_run`](cmake/conan.cmake#L11) to call Conan.
+This will install the required dependencies.
+The [conan.cmake](cmake/conan.cmake#L14) additionally defines some customized build options.
+These options can be found in [conan_options.cmake](cmake/conan_options.cmake).

+If you configure your project using CMake, you will get an error, stating that the Conan executable was not found.
+You have to set the variable `CONAN_CMD` to your Conan executable (see [anchor](#setting-up-conan)).

+If your Conan executable was successfully found, you will see Conan installing the Poco library into your local cache.
+Note how the transitive dependencies for Poco - OpenSSL and zlib - will be installed, too.

+### Using packages
+If you look into your `build`-directory you will find some files that have been created by Conan:

+- conan_paths.cmake
+- FindPoco.cmake

+The `conan_paths.cmake` is the file that is being used by the project's [CMakeLists.txt](CMakeLists.txt#L23).
+It defines all the required variables for CMake to find the installed dependencies.

+The `FindPoco.cmake` is a customized `Find<PackageName>.cmake` so that the usual `find_package` can be used, as in [CMakeLists.txt](src/CMakeLists.txt#L2).

+Using your favorite way to configure and generate a CMake project will set up your build files so that you can build and run the application using some Poco includes.